Docker, Inc.: History

 The company was founded as dotCloud in 2008 by Kamel Founadi, Solomon Hykes, and Sebastien Pahl in Paris, and incorporated in the United States in 2010.
 In July 2013, Benjamin Golub (formerly of Plaxo and Gluster) became chief executive.

 On September 19, 2013, dotCloud and Red Hat announced an alliance to integrate Docker with OpenShift, Red Hat's Platform-as-a-Service (PaaS) offering.

 On October 29, 2013, dotCloud was renamed Docker.

 On July 23, 2014, Docker acquired two-person startup Orchard.

 On August 4, 2014, the dotCloud technology and brand was sold to cloudControl.

 Four person company Koality was acquired on October 7, 2014.

-On October 15, 2014 Microsoft announced a partnership, and its services were announced for the Amazon Elastic Compute Cloud (EC2) on November 13, 2014.
+On October 15, 2014, Microsoft announced a partnership, and its services were announced for the Amazon Elastic Compute Cloud (EC2) on November 13, 2014.

 Docker was estimated to be valued at over $1 billion, making it what is called a "unicorn company", after a $95 million fundraising round in April 2015.

-In April 2016, it was revealed that the C.I.A.'s investment arm In-Q-Tel was a large investor in Docker.
+In April 2016, it was revealed that the CIA's investment arm In-Q-Tel was a large investor in Docker.

 In May 2019, Rob Bearden became CEO.

 In November 2019, Mirantis, a cloud computing company, acquired Docker's enterprise business.